 Debugging in Codewind

-Complete the following steps to enable debugging in Codewind applications:
+Complete the following steps to debug in Codewind applications:

 - In the Codewind view, right-click a project and select Restart in Debug Mode from the menu.